tkilaker/trmnl-recipes/swedish-texttv/README.md

 ## Contributing

 Found a bug or have a suggestion?
-Please open an issue or submit a pull request!
+Feel free to open an issue or submit a pull request!

 ## License